 Today you'll get back on the road and drive west to the Isle of Skye.
 The largest island in the Inner Hebrides, Skye boasts a breathtaking coastline of peninsulas and coves radiating out from a mountainous center.
-Known for its rugged beauty and charming fishing villages, the island is also famous for its excellent whiskey.
+Known for its rugged beauty and charming fishing villages, the island is also famous for its excellent whisky.

 Your destination for the night is the pretty portside town of Portree, where you'll get checked into your hotel and rest up for a full day of island exploration tomorrow.

-Day 4: Skye & Raasay Whisky TrailEmbark on an exciting full-day journey through Skye's whiskey heritage today, visiting three distilleries over two Hebridean islands.
-With private transportation and a whiskey guide to lead the way, you'll tour Skye's two historic distilleries, Talisker and Torabhaig, before catching a ferry to the nearby Isle of Raasay to sample their eponymous spirit alongside accompanying chocolates to compliment the complex flavors.
+Day 4: Skye & Raasay Whisky TrailEmbark on an exciting full-day journey through Skye's whisky heritage today, visiting three distilleries over two Hebridean islands.
+With private transportation and a whisky guide to lead the way, you'll tour Skye's two historic distilleries, Talisker and Torabhaig, before catching a ferry to the nearby Isle of Raasay to sample their eponymous spirit alongside accompanying chocolates to compliment the complex flavors.
 All three distilleries are located in magnificent settings, and you'll enjoy scenic views as you learn about how water, climate, and land shape the character of the islands' remarkable whiskies.